 The OPCC and Police Crime Prevention host stalls at a number of community events.
 Staff at events can offer information on crime prevention and support services.
 In addition, they also distribute surveys to the and can conduct face-to-face consultation.

 Focus groups take place with specific community groups or on specific issues, such as victim experience of the criminal justice system.

 Young people are under-represented – particularly when it comes to sharing their views on crime, policing and community safety.

 Consultation and Engagement Strategy

-The Consultation & Engagement Strategy sets out the framework for how the Office of the Police and Crime Commissioner will undertake public consultation.
+The 2021-24 Consultation & Engagement Strategy sets out the framework on how the Office of the Police and Crime Commissioner will undertake public consultation.

 For more information on current consultations by the OPCC, please go to: Community engagement – Cleveland Police and Crime Commissioner (pcc.police.uk)

 If you would like details of future meetings – or to invite the PCC to a meeting – contact Sarah Wilson, Commissioner’s Officer for Consultation and Engagement.